PHPixie/Demo-Quickstart/README.md

 > to the query you are building.

 ## There's more

+The entire code for this project can be found in the [Demo-Quickstart](https://github.com/phpixie/demo-quickstart) repository.

 Now you have everything you need to get started with PHPixie 3, but there is much more it can offer you.
 Each of the PHPixie components has an extensive list of features that are beyond the scope of this quickstart